 “Its foundations are laid; its cornerstone rests, upon the great truth that the Negro is not equal to the white man; that slavery, subordination to the superior race, is his natural and normal condition.”

-This is the “heritage” that the Confederate flag, and any damnable iteration, represents.
-This is the “noble cause” that the sainted and valorous Southern “heroes” fought and died for.
+This is the “heritage” that the Confederate flag.
+This is the “noble cause” that the so-called sainted and valorous Southern “heroes” fought and died for.
 Even a cursory overview of warfare would reveal that there will always be instances of bravery and heroism, no matter how evil and odious the cause.
 There can be no doubt that there were noble and brave Nazi soldiers during World War II, but Germans honor the war dead in a somber fashion and not in the raucous, outrageous and tone deaf fashion in which the Confederacy is celebrated in this country.

 Look at the photographs of the spit-stained white mobs howling and protesting the integration of a high school in Little Rock, or the University of Mississippi or the University of Alabama and you will see the Confederate flag.
 Look in the archives and you will see the Confederate flag flying at Ku Klux Klan rallies and at the hundreds of lynching parties that always ended with black bodies hanging from trees like the strange fruit about which Billie Holiday wrote and sung.

 Germans do not fly the swastika over government buildings.
-Germans do not name their streets and universities after Nazi leaders.
-Why should Americans countenance flying the Confederate flag or any other honoring or commemoration of the so-called heroes of the so-called noble cause?
+Germans do not name their streets and universities after Nazi leaders like Hitler and Goering and Himmler.
+Why should Americans countenance flying the Confederate flag or any other honoring or commemoration of the so-called heroes of the so-called noble and treasonous cause?

 Take Down the Damn Flag.